albertojuanL/kafkajs-buffer/README.md

 ]);
 ```

 You can programmatically request to send the buffer messages to Kafka.
-It avoids reaching the max buffer size.
-Depending on the time from the last sending, the messages in the buffer queue will be sent immediately or postponed unit it's called again.
+Depending on the time passed from the last sending, the messages in the buffer will be sent immediately or postponed until "poll()" it's called again.

 ```typescript
 producerBuffer.poll();
 ```

-In addition, you can set the producer to poll automatically on an interval.
+In addition or as an alternative, you can set the producer to poll automatically on an interval.
+Remember, Nodejs is single thread and depending on your service and the duration of your synchronous code, the polling interval could be longer than the time configured.

 ```typescript
 producerBuffer.startAutoPolling(100);